gymnasium/tutor-contrib-gym-customizations/README.md

 1. By achieving a passing grade (all course modes) we send a `generate_certificate` signal
 1. The task makes call to the Accredible API to generate the certificate with the grade, course and the user data.
-1. a news `GeneratedCertificate` object is created using the API response data.
+1. a new `GeneratedCertificate` object is created using the API response data.

 ![Accredible Certificate](./docs/accredible_certificate.png)